zajca/zajca.cz/contents/blog/param_converter_forms.md

 }
 ```

-We have to check if FormTypeInterface is present in Action parameters with `supports` method.
+We have to check if FormTypeInterface is present in Action parameters with <i-c>supports</i-c> method.
 ```php
 public function supports(ParamConverter $configuration): bool {